 Skip to main content

-PSA-La Union conducts Monthly Labor Force Survey June 2024 round
+PSA-La Union conducts May 2025 Labor Force Survey with added questions on Volunteerism

 Release Date:

-The Philippine Statistics Authority (PSA) – La Union Provincial Statistical Office conducts the monthly Labor Force Survey (LFS) June 2024 round on 08 to 28 June 2024 in enumeration areas located in six city/municipalities in La Union.
+The Philippine Statistics Authority (PSA) – La Union Provincial Statistical Office carries out the May 2025 Labor Force Survey (LFS) from 08 to 28 May 2025 in randomly selected sample areas in the province.

-Meanwhile, the PSA released on 06 June 2024 the results from the April 2024 LFS.
-Some of the highlights of the April 2024 LFS report in the country are as follows:
+Meanwhile, the PSA released results from the March 2025 LFS on 07 May 2025.
+Some of the highlights of the report in the country are as follows:

-In terms of level, the number of employed persons in April 2024 was estimated at 48.36 million.
-This was higher than the number of employed persons in April 2023 at 48.06 million and in January 2024 at 45.94 million.
+In terms of levels, the number of employed persons in March 2025 was recorded at 48.02 million.
+This was lower than the number of employed persons in March 2024 and February 2025, both at 49.15 million.

-4. On average, employed persons worked 40.5 hours per week.
-This was higher than the average hours worked in a week in April 2023 at 36.9 hours, but lower than the average hours worked in a week in January 2024 at 42.1 hours.
+1. On average, employed persons worked 41.2 hours per week.
+This was higher than the average hours worked in a week in March 2024 at 40.7 hours and in February 2025 at 41.1 hours.

 SGD.
 DANITES E. TEÑIDO, PhD